 Xanax is commonly used as a treatment for panic disorders and anxiety.
 It makes you feel calmer, more relaxed, and sedated.
 However, while the medication can help relieve your symptoms, it’s also highly addictive.
-If you suspect your Xanax use is becoming a problem, read on to learn more about 3 important Xanax addiction signs.
+In fact, American Addiction Centers notes that the drug is a fast-acting benzodiazepine--meaning that it produces rapid, significant alterations in the brain.
+This characteristic makes it one of the most addictive medications on the market today.
+If you suspect your Xanax use is becoming a problem, read on to learn more about 7 important Xanax addiction signs.

 - A desire to withdraw from relationships with others